CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: Experiment

-Motivated by recent research on visual-of-thoughts \citep{wu2024mind, li2025imagine}, we introduce a new evaluation setting for LVLMs, referred to as \textbf{Interactive Mode}.
+Motivated by recent research on visual-of-thoughts~\citep{wu2024mind, li2025imagine}, we introduce a new evaluation setting for LVLMs, referred to as \textbf{Interactive Mode}.
 This setting leverages the ability of \benchmarkname{} to automatically generate updated grid images.

-\textbf{Interactive Mode} requires step-by-step puzzle solving instead of solving the entire puzzle in one pass.
-Specifically, the implementation of \benchmarkname{} allows for updating grid images each time a model provides an answer.
-We maintain a four-round conversation history due to context limitations.
-We introduce \textbf{Interactive Success Step (ISS)} to quantify the number of correctly solved words before the model’s first error.
+\textbf{Interactive Mode} requires step-by-step puzzle solving rather than completing the entire puzzle in a single pass.
+Specifically, the implementation of the controllable generation framework allows for updating grid images each time a model provides an answer.

+We maintain a four-round conversation history due to context window limitations.
+We introduce \textbf{Interactive Success Step (ISS)} to quantify how many words a model correctly solves before making its first error.
 Figure~\ref{fig: Interactive Metrics} shows the cumulative distribution of ISS for each model---\textbf{most models fail at the initial solution step on most puzzles}.

 Unlike the visual-of-thoughts approach, which focuses on generating intermediate reasoning plots, we employ external functions to update the grid.
-This enables evaluating LVLMs in agentic settings, with error feedback to provide cues for the model to refine its responses.
+This establishes a foundation for evaluating LVLMs in agentic settings, where the word placement functions can serve as callable tools for the model and provide error feedback to guide the model in refining its responses---for example, by indicating whether a proposed word matches the expected length and whether its intersecting characters align with previously filled cells.